 Local communities are on the frontlines of climate change impacts, yet rarely do they and other local actors have a voice in the decisions that most affect them.
 We need to shift the status quo from current top-down approaches to a new model where local actors have greater power and resources to build resilience to climate change.

-In support of the Global Commission on Adaptation’s Locally Led Action Track, World Resources Institute and the International Institute for Environment and Development (IIED) have developed a set of principles, based on over a year of consultations, to strengthen locally led adaptation.
+The Global Commission on Adaptation developed a set of principles, based on over a year of consultations, to strengthen locally led adaptation.
 As of January 2021, over 40 organizations have joined us to endorse these principles, committing to make changes and strengthening existing efforts to meet this urgent adaptation agenda.

 The Principles for Locally Led Adaptation are intended to guide the adaptation community as it moves programs, funding, and practices towards adaptation that is increasingly owned by local partners.
 Through a community of practice, together these organizations will share progress and lessons learned to enhance our understanding of what is needed for effective, equitable locally led adaptation.